mpodolinsky/mpodolinsky.github.io/height_estimation.md

 ![Height estimation algorithm in an field](/assets/Process_2.png)

 *Figure 2: Live field testing in an unstructured environment to validate height estimation accuracy*

+### **Key Contributions**
+- **Algorithm Development:** Designed real-time height estimation algorithms in **Python and C++** using **ROS**, with seamless integration in **Linux** and **Docker** environments.
+- **Embedded Systems Integration:** Deployed code on **Raspberry Pi 5** modules and physically integrated into drone hardware for field use.
+- **Real-World Testing:** Performed live drone tests in agricultural settings, gathering sensor data and iterating on code for improved performance.
+- **Hardware-in-the-Loop (HIL):** Built HIL setups to simulate sensor input for optimizing latency and compute load in constrained environments.
+- **System Design & Knowledge Transfer:** Implemented modular ROS node architecture, led a functional safety lecture for the engineering team, and documented the full system for future scaling and maintenance.